Child Weight Chart By Age (Kg) | Growth Tracking Essentials

 Factors Influencing Child Weight

 Physical activity levels also impact weight.
 Active children tend to have healthier body compositions with more muscle mass and less excess fat.
 Illnesses or chronic conditions may affect appetite and metabolism, influencing weight gain or loss.
-Environmental factors such as socioeconomic status can affect access to nutritious food and healthcare resources.
+Environmental factors such as socioeconomic status can also affect access to nutritious food and healthcare resources.

 The Role of Gender in Weight Differences